 - Macroplastics and microplastics

-- How plastics enter the environment
+- How plastics are released into the environment

 - Need for research into plastics in the environment

-- Current knowledge summarised for the public
+- Summary of current knowledge for the general public

-- International cooperation
+- International action

 Macroplastics and microplastics